evoldoers/machineboss/README.md

   -n [ --eliminate ]           eliminate all silent transitions --eliminate-states           eliminate all states whose only outgoing
                                transition is silent
+  --strip-names                remove all state names.
+Some algorithms (e.g.
-  --pad                        pad with "dummy" start & end states --reciprocal                 element-wise reciprocal: invert all weight
+                               composition of large transducers) are faster if states are unnamed --pad                        pad with "dummy" start & end states --reciprocal                 element-wise reciprocal: invert all weight
                                expressions